-Where would Saskatoon be without community association volunteers?
-Residents would not have access to the wide variety of programs, classes, and activities they do currently.
-Nor would neighbourhoods have a strong voice to represent their concerns at the civic planning and services level.
+here would Saskatoon be without community association volunteers?
+Residents would not have access to the wide variety of programs, classes and activities they do; nor would neighbourhoods have a strong voice to represent their concerns at the civic planning and services level.

-Becoming a volunteer with your community association involves a commitment of time and effort, and you are making a real, lasting impact on quality of life in your neighbourhood.
+Becoming a volunteer with your community association involves a commitment of time and effort, but the reward is knowing you are making a real, lasting impact on quality of life in your neighbourhood.

 Tell me, I forget.

 Show me, I remember.

-Involve me, I understand. -Chinese Proverb.
+Involve me, I understand.